schollz/_core/docs/content/combos/sequence_play.md

 mode = 'any'
 +++

-If a sequence is recorded into this slot, then this button will toggle playback for the sequence.
-If recording, then the recording is ended.
+If a sequence is recorded in this slot, this button will toggle playback for the sequence.
+If recording, pressing this button will end the recording.